Tammi Patterson

 Tammi Patterson (born 3 January 1990) is an Australian former professional tennis player.

-Patterson has won one singles title and ten doubles titles on the ITF Circuit.
-On 21 February 2011, she reached a career-high singles ranking of world No. 289.
-On 23 October 2017, she peaked at No. 215 in the doubles rankings.
+Patterson won one singles title and 10 doubles titles on the ITF Circuit.
+On 21 February 2011, she reached a career-high singles ranking of 289.
+On 23 October 2017, she peaked at 215 in the doubles rankings.

 Patterson made her Grand Slam debut at the 2016 Australian Open as a wildcard entry.
-She lost against former world No. 1, Ana Ivanovic, in the first round in straight sets, winning just five games and not being able to force a break point.
+She lost to former world No. 1 Ana Ivanovic in the first round in straight sets, winning just five games and not being able to force a break point.